-I bet if I were able to talk to Mr. Weinstein about some of the markets we do business in, he would be astounded by how easy it is to open a restaurant in some of these countries in the emerging world.
+We are sure if we were able to talk to Mr. Weinstein about some of the markets we do business in, he would be astounded by how easy it is to open a restaurant in some of these countries in the emerging world.
 And he’d have far less competition there.

 We told a similar story a number of months ago about a gentleman who had a chain of sandwich shops that he started in San Francisco that finally closed down because it wasn’t worth it anymore.

-We’re seeing more entrepreneurs and more business owners who are waking up to the idea that what happened 10, 20, or 30 years ago – what may have helped their business succeed when they opened – no longer works.
+We’re seeing more entrepreneurs and business owners who are waking up to the idea that what happened 10, 20, or 30 years ago, which may have helped their business succeed when they first started, no longer works.

-When people ask me if I think the US is still the best place to invest, I say maybe when my parents were growing up.
+When people ask us if we think the US is still the best place to invest, we say maybe when our parents were growing up.
 Back then, it probably was among the best places.
 Countries like Malaysia, Georgia, Brazil, Mexico, and others now offer a business potential that was not as accessible to as many people back then.

 But now they are.